mickaelzhang/airbnb-ror/README.md

 bundle install # Install dependencies
 ```

+Don't forget to install [Postgres](http://postgresapp.com) and create a database named `airbnb_development` for local.

 You also might want to install [EditorConfig](http://editorconfig.org), please check the plugin for your IDE [here](http://editorconfig.org/#example-file).

 ### Requirement